carbon-language/carbon-lang/llvm/docs/Bugpoint.rst

 interact may require isolating more than one call.
 In TargetLowering, use ``return SDNode();`` instead of ``return false;``.

-Now that that the number of transformations is down to a manageable number, try examining the output to see if you can figure out which transformations are being done.
+Now that the number of transformations is down to a manageable number, try examining the output to see if you can figure out which transformations are being done.
 If that can be figured out, then do the usual debugging.
 If which code corresponds to the transformation being performed isn't obvious, set a